-For your convenience getting started, our multi-node installation instructions direct you to set up the pg\hba.conf on the workers with its authentication method set to "trust" for local network connections.
+For your convenience getting started, our multi-node installation instructions direct you to set up the pg_hba.conf on the workers with its authentication method set to "trust" for local network connections.
 However, you might desire more security.

-To require that all connections supply a hashed password, update the PostgreSQL pg\hba.conf on every worker node with something like this:
+To require that all connections supply a hashed password, update the PostgreSQL pg_hba.conf on every worker node with something like this:

-network The follo , ls connection to nodes spond to 24, 20, and 16 hostssl all 10.0.0/8 md 5 Require # itself hostssl as well. and ssl/tls conne all ctions when the host co 127.0.0.1/32 nnects to md5 hostname:port:database:username:password
+Require password access and a ssl/tls connection to nodes in the local # network.
+The following ranges correspond to 24, 20, and 16-bit blocks # in Private IPv4 address spaces. hostssl all 10.0.0/8 md 5 Require passwords and ssl/tls connections when the host connects to # itself as well. - - and ssl/tls conne ctions when the host co nnects to hostname:port:database:username:password

 The coordinator node needs to know roles' passwords in order to communicate with the workers.
-Our cloud\topic keeps track of that kind of information for you.
+Our cloud_topic keeps track of that kind of information for you.
 However, in Citus Community Edition the authentication information has to be maintained in a .pgpass file.
 Edit .pgpass in the postgres user's home directory, with a line for each combination of worker address and role: